If anonymity is important, what is the legal basis for defending it?

 Instead, I suggest we leverage the way most international privacy law and privacy experience — going back decades — is technology neutral with regards to the method of collection.
 In some jurisdictions like Australia, the term “collection” is not even defined in privacy law.
-Instead, the law just uses the normal plain English sense of the word, when it frames principles like Collection Limitation: basically, you are not allowed to collect (by any means) Personally Identifiable Information without a good reasonable express reason.
-It means that if PII gets into a data system, the system is accountable under privacy law for that PII, no matter how it got there.
+Instead, the law simply uses the normal plain English sense of the word, when it frames principles like Collection Limitation: basically, you are not allowed to collect (by any means) personal data without a good reasonable express reason.
+It means that if personal data gets into a data system, the system is accountable under privacy law for that data, no matter how it got there.

 But Collection is not limited everywhere

 There is an important legal-technical question in all this: how is the collection of personal data actually regulated?
 In Europe, Australia, New Zealand and in dozens of countries, collection is limited, but in the U.S.A. there is no general restriction against collecting personal data.
 America has no broad data protection law, and in any case, some sets of Fair Information Practice Principles (FIPPs) don’t even feature Collection Limitation!

 So there may be few regulations in the U.S. that would carry my argument there!
 Nevertheless, surely we can use international jurisprudence in Collection Limitation instead of creating new American jurisprudence around anonymity?